johnno1962/siteify/README.md

 ![Icon](http://injectionforxcode.johnholdsworth.com/siteify2.png)

-To use, download and build this project using `swift build` or using the .xcodeproj in Xcode then _cd_ into into your project's root and type ~/bin/siteify.
+To use, download and build this project using `swift build` or using the .xcodeproj in Xcode then _cd_ into into your project's root and run 'swift build' to update the index and type ~/bin/siteify.
 You'll need to download a recent development toolchain from [swift.org](https://swift.org/download/) to get the required sourcekit-lsp executable.

 This will build your project recording it's constituent Swift sources, index them then build the site in the directory ./html.
 Any PRs on de-glitching the CSS styling